webonise/configise/README.md

 (It's really a lot simpler than it sounds: check the code.)

 The third phase, "verifying", validates values for keys in the configuration object.
 The phase starts by loading the files into a new object, called the "verification object".
-For verification object is expected to be a mapping of names onto functions.
+The verification object is expected to be a mapping of names onto functions.
 Each of those functions should take one argument, which is the value of that key in the configuration object, and return a truthy value.
 For each key in the verification object, the key's verification function is invoked.
 If it returns something that isn't coerced to `true`, an error is thrown.